roofing system that minimizes business interruption

 • What “things” need to happen when this system is installed?

-• And why other roofing systems can’t minimize interruption
+• And why other roofing systems don’t minimize interruption

 And just so you’re aware, West Roofing Systems has been in commercial roofing since 1979.
 A primary concern (besides cost) is how the installation will affect everything else going on.